 Snowflake launches AI tools to accelerate enterprise app building

-Here’s the thing: Snowflake isn’t just adding another layer of functionality; it’s trying to make AI feel like a natural extension of the data they already trust.
-That ambition frames what Christian Kleinerman, Snowflake’s EVP of product, says next.
+Snowflake isn’t merely tacking another feature on; it seems to be trying to make AI behave like a natural extension of the data people already trust.
+That’s the angle Christian Kleinerman, Snowflake’s EVP of product, leans into when he talks about the next steps.

 "For more than a decade, Snowflake has served as a cornerstone of global enterprises' data strategies.
 Our next evolution is about bringing AI to this data, allowing every customer to unlock intelligence that is uniquely their own," Christian Kleinerman, EVP of product at Snowflake, said.
 "Our latest enhancements democratise the power of AI so every employee can make smarter and faster decisions."
 Over 1,000 customers, including Cisco, Toyota Motor Europe, TS Imagine and the USA Bobsled/Skeleton Team, have used Snowflake Intelligence in the past three months to deploy more than 15,000 AI agents across their businesses.